wizardamigos/skilltree/README.md

 ## Tips before you get started

+Some of the content in the tutorials above may be a bit outdated.
+Tooling and styles change a bit over time, but don't worry.
+If some link doesn't work, just ping us in the [support chat](https://discord.gg/jhnf42x3WC) and we'll help you find a replacement.
+Some importants tools we recommend are CodeSandbox and CodePen Playgrounds.

+Now, go get started.
+And most imporantly, enjoy the adventure.

+---

+### WizardAmigos tutorials

 | **Title** | **Level** |
 |:-----|:-----:|
 |[How to use CodePen for building simple projects](https://github.com/wizardamigos/service/blob/master/curriculum/newLessons/codepen.md)| basic |